THE VOLGA GERMANS IN PORTLAND

 Photograph taken in 1901 of twins Katy and Dora Schwabenland (front row) along with three friends.

-The Volga Germans often referred to themselves as Unsere Leute (our people).
-This term provided a sense of community and belonging in both Russia and the early years of settlement in America when much of the world surrounding them was culturally distinct.
+The Volga Germans often referred to themselves as "Unsere Leute " (Our People).
+This term evoked a sense of community and belonging in Russia and in the early years of settlement in America, when much of the world around them was culturally distinct.

 • John and Elizabeth Arndt